fightingff/notebooks/docs/index.md

     - Undoubtedly one of the most useful tools as distributed version control system
     - Workspace history recorded
     - Remote workspace storage & cooperation

+- Makefile & CMake
+    - Makefile is a tool to compile and link multiple source codes
+    - CMake is a efficient tool to help generate Makefile (Not written yet)